EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 runScenario(HappyPath):
   effect7
 ```
-We can add behavior to the end of our complex Effect
+We can add behavior to the end of our complex Effect,
-  , that prevents it from ever executing in the first place.
+  that prevents it from ever executing in the first place.

 ## Many More Superpowers